LukasW01/PostgreSQL-BRM/README.md

 ## Configuration

-Create a `env.yaml` file and fill in the required environment variables.
+Create an `env.yaml` file and populate it with the required environment variables.
 You can use the [env.example.yaml](https://gitlab.com/LukasW01/postgresql-brm/-/blob/main/env.example.yaml) as a template.

-If a `env.yaml` file is not present, the PostgreSQL BRM will raise an error and exit.
-The configuration file is required to run the PostgreSQL BRM and is getting validated when different modules are getting initialized.
+If an `env.yaml` file is not present, the PostgreSQL BRM will raise an error and exit.
+This configuration file is mandatory for running the PostgreSQL BRM and is validated during the initialization of various modules.

 The only required environment variable is `postgres`.
 Other environment variables are optional and can be omitted.

 ```yaml
 postgres: